takamin/aws-node-util/README.md

 $ aws-dynamodb-put-item testTable 'id="123",timestamp=145678900,test.name="foo",test.pass=true,value.version="0.6.6"'
 ```

+You don't need consider the placeholder for these expressions.

-Item to be added to the table:
+Then Item to be added to the table:

 ```
 {